stonebraker/lap/README.md

 # Linked Attestations Protocol (LAP)

+## What is it?

+The Linked Attestations Protocol is a lightweight, http-based protocol meant to solve the problem of enabling both association and dissociation between publisher and distributed micro-content on the web.
+It uses basic http + a bit of cryptography, and requires no intermediary or central coordinator.

+### Basic use case

+1. Alice posts a self-contained bit of micro-content to her own website and permits cross origin access to Jane.
+2. Jane fetches the micro-content (an html fragment, not a full html doc), and embeds it in a page on her own website.
+3. Eduardo visits Jane's site and is able to verify that the post he sees there actually came from Alice.

+**What it does**
+This protocol concerns itself with linking a publisher to distributed micro-content, and allowing for the verification of that link.
+Conversely, it allows for the unlinking of a publisher from distributed micro-content, should the publisher choose.

+**What it does not do**
+It does not concern itself with the fetching and embedding of content which can be easily implemented thanks to libraries like HTMX or Datastar, and should one day be part of the HTTP spec.

+## The repo

 This repository contains:

 -   **publisherapi**: static file server for demonstrating LAP protocol with live examples